Our Governors Three Core Functions

 Mrs Lucy West

 Lucy is a Foundation Governor appointed by Chichester Diocese.
-She is Chair of the Teaching, Learning and Standards Committee and Vice-Chair of the Ethos & Worship Committee.
+She is Chair of the Teaching, Learning and Standards Committee.
 She is also the SEND governor.
-Her new term of office is four years ending on 22 October 2022.
+Her new term of office is four years ending October 2022.

-Rosalind is a Parent Governor.
+Rosalind is a Co-opted Governor.
 She is on the Teaching, Learning and Standards Committee.
-Her term of office is for two years ending October 2019
+Her term of office is for two years ending July 2023

 Mrs Michelle Weight

-Michelle is a Parent Governor.
+Michelle is a Co-opted Governor.
 She is our Link Governor for training.
 She is on the Teaching, Learning and Standards Committee and the Finance, Premises and Health and Safety Committee.
-Her term of office is for two years, ending October 2019.
+Her term of office is for two years, ending July 2023.

 Mr Richard Killner